Josh1147582/pi-digits/README.md

 - [X] Separate into different files.
 Possibly parsing and logic files.
 - [X] ~~Find a better way to transfer "globals", like `delim` and `printFun`.~~ `parseIndex` handles all parsing and calling logic now.
 - [X] Implement a faster mod operation, to allow for larger numbers (like 12345678901234567890). ~~It will likely be implemented with the algorithm explained in the paper.~~ Used a [slightly faster, less iterative way](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/fast-modular-exponentiation), implemented with [this gist](https://gist.github.com/trevordixon/6788535).
-- [ ] Customize print behavior and frequency.
-Flush output every N digits, or something similar.
+- [X] Customize print behavior and frequency. ~~Flush output every N digits, or something similar.~~ Output is flushed as it's written.
+This can be disabled with `--buffer`.